Pumpkin Puff Pastry Pinwheels

 Mix the pumpkin filling

-In a bowl, stir together the pumpkin purée, brown sugar, cinnamon, nutmeg, and salt until smooth.
+Stir together the pumpkin purée, brown sugar, cinnamon, nutmeg, and salt in a small bowl until smooth.

 -